-XX

-Since the data

-This procedure is then repeated until 12 further atoms are obtained from locations where a peak has been observed.
-After fitting the atoms that way, staggered atoms across time are considered: the first atom is centred at the identified epidemic peak from the first step, after which the remaining 12 atoms are evenly distributed on a time scale.

-In the last step, the death data based on a linear combination of these atoms is fit, whereby a non-negative weight scheme is obtained, which is then used to inform the locations that have not yet peaked.
-Given a set of atomic function of time fi(t), and all observations yt for a given location, the full weighting scheme is as follows:
+Since the data is fit as a non-negative combination of atoms, upper bound constraints of 1 are placed on each weight.
+The full fitting problem is a bound-constrained linear least squares problem which is solved by the L-BFGS-B routine (IHME 2020):

 Equation 2:

 The introduction of the weighting scheme finally allowed the IHME model to accommodate for asymmetric curves, which constituted the most important extension since its release, as was confirmed by the leading IHME scientist Chris Murray (FiveThirtyEight 2020).
 Through this update, the model could significantly increase the accuracy of its estimates, i.e., projecting a higher number of cumulative deaths because of a slower decline in the daily death rate.
 Figure 6 illustrates the sharp contrast between the predictions offered by the original IHME model and the version obtained after the April 17 update.